 After the eggs have been retrieved and fertilized in the lab, embryos will be selected to be transferred to the uterus.
 The transfer has the most potential for pain.
 The embryo is implanted directly into the uterus with a help of catheter placed through a vaginal cavity.
 There is a possibility you may feel a sense of slight pinch during embryo implantation.
 At times, some women do not feel the pain during this procedure ,.
 Many women compare this to the feeling of the speculum used during a Pap smear test.
 Some women aren’t bothered by it and some women find it a bit painful.
 Recovery after embryo transfer is fairly quick.

 Most women would describe what they go through as discomfort rather than pain.
 Below are the different steps in IVF cycle mentioned with their pain intensity level –

 Step 1: Preparation of the Pituitary Glands and Ovaries

 Pain Level: 4

-The IVF preparation process can be scary because many patients are entering into unknown territory and are unsure of what goes on in the lab.
+The IVF preparation process can be uncomfortable because many patients are entering into unknown territory and are unsure of what goes on in the lab.
 Initially, patients will take a variety of oral medications and receive daily injections.
 One of the main questions that patients will have is “Is in vitro fertilization painful?”
-During this phase, it can be uncomfortable especially for those that do not like needles.
+During this phase, it can be uncomfortable, especially for those that do not like needles.
 However, injectable medication is required to control hormone surges and levels within the patient’s body.
 At this point, IVF procedure painful side effects can usually be controlled by acetaminophen.
 The good news is that this part of the process may not be necessary, depending on the health history of the patient.

 Step 2: Ovarian Stimulation and Ultrasound Monitoring